raguay/MyAlfred/README.md

 ## Mjolnir Workflow

+###Note: This workflow is no longer supported.
+Use as is.
+I use Hammerspoon workflow instead, which is much easier to support and use.

 This workflow is for running scripts using Mjolnir to control your windows.
 This is just a sample of the things that can be done.
 Follow this layout and you can do many neat things with Mjolnir.

 First off, download Mjolnir from <https://github.com/mjolnir-io/mjolnir.git>.
 That site also tells how to get started.
 To install the needed modules and configuration file, you will need to run the "mj:install" command.
 This will also install the cli program called "mjolnir".